May 13th, 1973: The day Bobby Riggs “massacred” Margaret Court

 “I didn’t expect so many soft shots”, Court explained afterwards.”
 We girls don’t play like that.”

 Riggs was exactly where he wanted to be: at the centre of attention, victorious.
 Beside himself with excitement, he boasted :

 “Don’t ever count me out.
 Now I want King bad.
 I’ll play her on clay, grass, wood, cement, marble or roller skates.
 We got to keep this sex thing going.
 I’m a women specialist now.
 I’m going around the world to challenge all the women champions.
 England, France, Czechoslovakia, everywhere.
 Me against them, battles of sexes.
 I’ve found a whole different life.”

-Despite her disappointment, Court would keep going in 1973 to win Roland-Garros and the US Open, her last ever Grand Slam title.
+Despite her disappointment, Court would keep going in 1973 to win the French and the US Open, her last ever Grand Slam title.
 She would still not get involved in any form of fight for women’s rights.

-She would retire in 1977, with a record Grand Slam count of 64 titles, including 24 in singles, a benchmark that still stands today.
+She would retire in 1977, with an overall Grand Slam record of 64 titles, including 24 in singles, a record that still stands.
 In 2003, a 6000-seat arena would be named after her at Melbourne Park.
-She would become a Christian minister in Perth and would be involved in several controversies after a series of homophobic comments.
+She would become a Christian minister in Perth and she would be involved in several controversies through a series of homophobic comments.

-19 years later, in 1992, another “man vs woman” showdown, named The Battle of Champions, would see Jimmy Connors outplay Martina Navratilova.
-Although Connors was only allowed one serve and Navratilova could hit into the first half of the doubles alley as well, he would still win 7-5, 6-2.
+Nineteen years later, in 1992, another “man vs woman” showdown, named The Battle of Champions, would see Jimmy Connors outplay Martina Navratilova.
+Although he was only allowed one serve and she could hit into half of the doubles alleys, he would still win 7-5, 6-2.
 Connors would claim later that he had put a million-dollar bet on himself dropping fewer than eight games.